Unemployment Insurance Appeals FAQ

 Why would the appeals examiner disregard testimony from a witness?

-A hearing officer may not call a witness if it is determined that the witness being offered does not have first-hand testimony to the incident.
+An appeals examiner may not call a witness if it is determined that the witness being offered does not have first-hand testimony to the incident.

 An appeals examiner may not call a witness if the incident is NOT disputed in the hearing or if it is not relevant to the outcome of the decision.